-Chagas disease is a severe complication of a kissing bug bite.
+Chagas disease is another rare complication of a kissing bug bite.
 Not all people bitten by kissing bugs get Chagas disease.
-This is because you only get the disease if infected feces from the parasite get into your body.
+You only get the disease if infected feces from the parasite get into your body.

 The first few weeks of the infection are what’s known as the acute phase.
 Most people have no symptoms or only very mild flu-like symptoms.
 These can include fever, body aches, a rash, and swollen glands.
 The symptoms are a reaction to the high number of parasites circulating in the blood.

 However, according to the Centers for Disease Control and Prevention (CDC), an

 - irregular heart rhythms that can lead to sudden death